-Lake Superior State University alumnus Rob Gallinger embarks on his first season in 2017-18 after being named head coach of the LSSU women's and men's cross country and track & field teams on an interim basis in August 2017.
+Lake Superior State University alumnus Rob Gallinger enters his third season as head coach of the LSSU men's and women's cross country and track & field teams in 2019-20.

-Gallinger was a member of the LSSU men's track and field team from 2011-15 and served as a Laker team captain for his 2015 senior season.
+Gallinger was a member of the LSSU men's track and field team from 2011-15 and served as a Laker team captain during his senior season in 2015.

-"After meeting the cross country team, I knew I've made the right decision because it's such a great group of hardworking, dedicated athletes that I can't wait to see compete.
+"After meeting the cross country team, I knew I had made the right decision because it is such a great group of hardworking, dedicated athletes that I can not wait to see compete.
 Personally, I want to use this opportunity to grow and challenge myself everyday to do better than the day before.
 Professionally, I don't see this as a job but as something I love doing and would love continue doing as long as possible," added Gallinger.

 A native of Brockville, Ontario, Gallinger is a 2015 Lake Superior State graduate with a Bachelor's of Arts degree in english literature and creative writing.
-While at LSSU, he was recognized as a 2014-15 recipient of the Lake Superior Student Leadership Award for having completed at least two years in an executive position within a Student Assembly organization or having been a resident advisor/community advisor and having maintained academic excellence (3.2 GPA or greater).
+While at LSSU, he was a 2014-15 recipient of the Lake Superior Student Leadership Award, bestowed upon students with at least two years in an executive position within a Student Assembly organization or who have been a resident advisor/community advisor while maintaining academic excellence (3.2 GPA or greater).
 Gallinger also earned a Bachelor's of Education degree in 2017 from Nipissing University in North Bay, Ontario.

 Prior to college, Gallinger graduated in 2011 from Central Algoma Secondary School where he competed in cross country (2006-11), track & field (2006-11), basketball (2006-11), and volleyball (2006-10).
 He was a member of the school's Student Athletic Council from 2007-11.